Portfolio manager’s Letter September 2005

 Last week while walking the neighborhood, I met to a neighbor who is a mortgage broker.
 It was an interesting conversation.
 He said that he had just changed jobs and is now working for a loan company that is a wholly-owned subsidiary of a large national home builder.
 He liked this company because they are very aggressive. (they made it easy to get loans approved.)
 His compensation at this company is based solely on his production.

-If I, as investment manager, were looking for a mortgage company to short, I guess one of my top criteria would be that they pay their people based on volume of production.
+If I were looking for a mortgage company to short, I guess one of my top criteria would be that they pay their people based on volume of production.

 He has worked for several other lenders in that last few years and left because they paid a salary.
 He explained that that was no good because he could only earn $50,000 to $70,000 per year.
 He had for instance, worked for Wells Fargo but left there because the office was dead.
 I asked if it was because the company was too conservative and he agreed.